jaredraycoleman/Southaven/Session Recaps/Session 18 - A Flower for the Dead.md

 Moments later, steel and magic filled the room. [[Momeline Sweetwater|Momeline]] acted instantly, delivering a devastating **Assassinate**. [[Ferinthria Everflame|Ferinthria]] and Lirielle unleashed powerful magic (though Lirielle's spells had trouble landing).
 The Queen conjured a spectral sword and struck with fury, and Dravencoles followed with a **Divine Smite**.
 Sylvara retaliated brutally, wounding Momeline and unleashing a psychic blast that charmed Dravencoles.
 Momeline struck the final blow, killing her.

-The fight occurred in the church of [[The Pantheon#Faeren, God of Nature and Balance|Faeren]].
+The fight occurred in the church of [[Pantheon#Faeren, God of Nature and Balance|Faeren]].
 There, the party found a note:
 > “Her trigger phrase is *‘The architect is calling on you to serve.'*”

 Dravencoles also discovered a Stone of Earth Elemental Control hidden in the sanctuary.